Prabhanijeewanthika02/Prabhanijeewanthika02/README.md

 - 🌱 I’m currently learning **Deepening my understanding of Python, Java, C, HTML, CSS, and PHP**

-- I am a passionate and dedicated undergraduate student currently pursuing a Bachelor of Science with Honours in Industrial Information Technology at Uva Wellassa University of Sri Lanka.
-My academic journey has equipped me with a strong foundation in both theoretical and practical aspects of IT, with a particular focus on its applications in industrial settings.
+- 👩‍🎓👩‍💻I am a passionate and dedicated undergraduate student currently pursuing a Bachelor of Science with Honours in Industrial Information Technology at Uva Wellassa University of Sri Lanka.

+- My academic journey has equipped me with a strong foundation in both theoretical and practical aspects of IT, with a particular focus on its applications in industrial settings.

 - 👯 I’m looking to collaborate on **Open-source projects that involve Python, Java, or web development.
 Interested in projects related to machine learning, data visualization, or anything that combines creativity with technology.
 Excited to work with like-minded individuals on innovative and impactful projects.**